 - No temperature alertsrnNo temperature readings in tray icon

-Libre Hardware Monitor is a gratis project inspired by Open Hardware Monitor (more on that later).
-It has a similar user interface with slight visual adjustments, but it received substantial enhancements in terms of platform/processor compatibility.
+Libre Hardware Monitor is a free project inspired by Open Hardware Monitor (more on that later).
+It has a similar user interface with slight visual adjustments, but it received significant enhancements in terms of platform/processor compatibility.

-It is regularly updated to ensure it operates for all users.
+It is frequently updated to ensure it operates for all users.

-It may not have many attributes, but it’s appropriate for checking temperatures.
+It may not have many features, but it’s appropriate for checking temperatures.
 It can also display GPU and other hardware information.
 Libre Hardware Monitor can be used remotely and is free.

 The Pros: